pariveda/osdujava/README.md

 This client assumes you are obtaining a token yourself (e.g. via your application's login form or otheer mechanism.
 With this SimpleOsduClient, you simply provide that token.
-With this simplicity, you are also then responsible for reefreshing the token as needed and re-instantiating the client with the new token.
+With this simplicity, you are also then responsible for refreshing the token as needed and re-instantiating the client with the new token.